lohani2280/mdanalysis/Style-Guide.md

 ## Writing Docstrings

-Since 0.11.0 we adopted to use the numpy-style doc strings.
+Since 0.11.0 we adopted the use of numpy-style doc strings.
 They are nice to read as normal text and are converted by sphinx to normal ReST through [napoleon](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/index.html).
-All previous doc-strings are using pure ReST, we use the same approach as for the coding-style here.
-When you touch a function please update it's docstring to follow the numpy-style.
-All new function should have numpy-style docstrings.
+All previous doc-strings are using pure ReST, and we use the same approach as for the coding-style here.
+When you touch a function please update its docstring to follow the numpy-style.
+All new functions should have numpy-style docstrings.

 ```python
 def func(arg1, arg2):